ctwoolsey/ember-paper-react/README.md

 The onChange function will return the event object.
 If `nativeOnChange` is not defined or false, the unmasked value will be returned.
 The event object returns the following object a target object with a `value` and `maskedValue`.

-## TextField - NumberFormatTextField
+## TextField - NumberFormatNumericTextField
 ***
-This component uses all of the regular TextField properties as well as that of ReactNumberFormat.
+This component uses all of the regular TextField properties as well as that of ReactNumberFormat Numeric.
 [Explore React Number Format Docs](https://github.com/s-yadav/react-number-format)

 This component will only accept numbers as input.